biicode/docs/raspberrypi.rst

 Raspberry Pi Cross Compilation
 ==============================

-The `Raspberry Pi <http://www.raspberrypi.org/>`_ (RPi) is a credit-card sized computer that plugs into your TV and a keyboard.
+`Raspberry Pi <http://www.raspberrypi.org/>`_ (RPi) is a credit-card sized computer that plugs into your TV and keyboard.
 It is a capable little computer which can be used in electronics projects, and for many of the things that your desktop PC or laptop does, like games, spreadsheets, or word-processing.
 It also plays high-definition video.

-Biicode allows you to exploit all these capacities with your own C++ programs.

 Using biicode, you'll benefit from several advantages for your Raspberry Pi experience: